-Green Bay Wisconsin Commercial and Editorial Photographer Mike Roemer • Best of 2012 • Photos That Are Important To Me.
+Green Bay Wisconsin Commercial Photographer and Wisconsin Editorial Photographer Mike Roemer • Best of 2012 • Photos That Are Important To Me.

 Ever since I started my blog back in 2009, I’ve been doing a year-end blog post of my favorite photos for that year.
 The photos aren’t only my best work for that year, but also pictures that are important to me.
 The majority of the photos are made while on assignment for clients, but some of the photos are also made during my personal time.
 Time that I spent with my wife Judy, my energetic black lab mix pup Chica, the international students that I’ve helped mentor for the college Judy works at or the family Caribbean cruise we took to celebrate my parents, 50th wedding anniversary all made the list this year.

 I think going through a year’s worth of your work is a great exercise for a photographer to do.
 I hated doing it back in my newspaper days before the digital age.
 Digging through clips and negatives, slides and prints wasn’t as easy as pulling up my online portfolio and previous blog posts.
 Back in my newspaper days, I was terrible at shooting photos that weren’t meant to be printed in the paper.
 Sadly, my life back then revolved around working at the paper.
 I wasn’t married to a fun loving woman who lets me point the camera at her, I didn’t have a photogenic dog and I didn’t live near family and friends who’s life I shared like I do today.

 I still need to get better at just taking pictures for creative expression and pictures to document my life.
 I write this as I see three deer walking though the forest about a 150 feet from my office window.
 They walk through that same spot every few days,just tempting me to get a nice photo of them.